-In observation of Juneteenth, a holiday that celebrates the true emancipation of Black slaves in our country, we are sharing a bit of information about the history of EDM and its roots in Black culture.
+In observation of Black History Month, we are sharing a bit of information about the history of EDM and its roots in Black culture.

 House music was created by Black men in the late 1970s in New York and most famously, Chicago, after the “death of disco.”
 Frankie Knuckles, Larry Levan, and DJ Ron Hardy were some of the most influential creators of house music tracks- often using unique mixing techniques and whatever equipment they could find.
 House music was created as a way for people of all backgrounds to come together and dance.
 The term house music is thought to have derived from record stores shortening music labeled as from "The Warehouse", which was a members-only club for mostly black men where Knuckles played his first sets.
 Due to this incredible music, the club opened up to all kinds of people regardless of race or sexual orientation.

 Techno was born in Belleville, Detroit by young Black men mixing tracks together with drum machines, synthesizers and turntables.
 The most well-known of these people are often referred to as the Belleville Three.
 Kevin Saunderson, Derrick May, and Juan Atkin’s production, DJ & recording skills put Techno on the map.
 Some of the earliest Techno tracks came out in 1983 by Juan Atkins and Richard Davis’s group, Cybotron.
 Techno was the sound of underground resistance, civic unrest and social change.
 Most of its early shows were also held in underground gay clubs.

 After the wall fell in Berlin in 1989, Techno music made its way to Germany as the sound of a new, inclusive future.
 Detroit and Berlin have since had a symbiotic relationship when it comes to techno.
 There is even a non-profit called the Detroit-Berlin Connection founded in 2013 to intensify the relationship between creative communities and individuals in the two cities.